Examkrackers Home Study Schedule (10th Edition)

 This home study regimen is similar to the schedule of the successful Examkrackers Comprehensive MCAT course.
-We recommend you begin exactly ten weeks prior to your MCAT and take a “soft week” break in the middle.
+We recommend you begin exactly ten weeks prior to your MCAT and take a “soft week” break in the middle during week five.

-Preparation: This home study schedule utilizes the Examkrackers Complete Study Package, 9th edition.
-It also uses the Official MCAT 2015 Sample Test and the Online Practice Questions from The Official Guide to the MCAT Exam (MCAT2015), Fourth Edition, which can be purchased from the AAMC.
+Preparation: This home study schedule utilizes the Examkrackers Complete Study Package (10th Edition) and EK-Tests 1-4 (Please note: The Complete Study Package and EK-Tests 1, 2, 3 and 4 are sold separately).
+It also uses the Online Practice Questions from The Official Guide to the MCAT Exam, Fourth Edition, which can be purchased from the AAMC and The AAMC MCAT Practice Exam (Scored) 1.

-Day One: Start your preparation by doing the Online Practice Questions from The Official Guide to the MCAT Exam (MCAT2015), Fourth Edition.
-Pay attention to the style of MCAT passages and gain a sense of where your strengths and weaknesses are.
+On Day One you will begin your preparation by doing the practice passages and questions from the Official Guide to the MCAT Exam, Fourth Edition from the AAMC.
+Notice the style of MCAT passages and questions.
+Gain a general sense of where your strengths and weaknesses may be.
 Aim to spend no more than 7-8 minutes per passage in the science sections and no more than 10 minutes per passage in the Critical Analysis and Reasoning Skills (CARS) section.

 Now, begin reading, taking practice questions, and completing the in-class exams for four Examkrackers lectures per week.
 Budget about 2-3 hours a day, six days per week.
 Attack the lessons in the following way: